-Event #5: At the police station.
+Event #5.
+At the police station.

-- The police officer will ask a number of "trick" questions designed to get you to make more incriminating statements. - This usually occurs in the Breath Testing Room. - These questions often start off simple, leading you down a path until no matter what you say or how you answer, it will hurt your case!
+- The police officer will ask a number of "trick" questions, designed to get you to make more incriminating statements. - This usually occurs in the Breath Testing Room. - These questions often start off simple and then they lead you down a path until no matter what you say or how you answer, it will hurt your case!